Skip to content

 • [x] Automated CI/CD: Hardened cross-platform release pipelines.

-Goal: Provide developers with real-time feedback on how their flags are performing.
+Goal: Give developers real-time feedback on how their flags are performing, and harden the platform for production.

-• Impression Tracking: Asynchronous reporting of evaluation events from SDKs to the server.
+• [x] Impression Tracking: Asynchronous reporting of evaluation events from SDKs to the server, with per-flag aggregate stats.

-• A/B Testing Beta: Basic statistical comparison between two variants based on custom event goals.
+• [ ] A/B Testing Beta: Basic statistical comparison between two variants based on custom event goals.
+Meaningful only after multi-variant is fully adopted.

 Goal: Enable large teams to move fast without breaking things.